kaievns/nikolay.rocks/pages/resume.md

 products possible and ship them fast and reliably.

 I come from a rather eclectic background that includes: engineering, science, economics, art and even pedagogy.
-This uniq set of experiences gives me a very strong foundation of skills that are necessary to perform exceptionally in the drastically dynamic world of modern software development.
+This unique set of experiences gives me a very strong foundation of skills that are necessary to perform exceptionally in the drastically dynamic world of modern software development.